dettogatto/elementor-super-cat/README.md

 This widget, used in combination with the Elementor Post widget, gives you the same live filtering bar that the Portfolio widget has.

 The widget has 3 options:
-* `CSS ID` needs to be set with the ID of the Post widget you want to give the filter bar to
+* `CSS ID` needs to be set with the ID of the Posts widget you want to give the filter bar to
-* `taxonomy` is the name of the taxonomy you want to use as a filter.
-Since the widget runs with Javascript the value you want to give to this field can be found inspecting the Post widget with a web inspector.
-Inspect the class names of a single <article> tag to find out your options.
-The last classes should contain the taxonomy names.
+* `taxonomy` is the taxonomy you want to use as a filter.
+Make sure the taxonomy is used by the posts shown in the Posts widget.
-E.g `class="elementor-post elementor-grid-item post-329 post type-post status-publish format-standard has-post-thumbnail hentry category-news"` -> `category` is the name of the taxonomy you need to use.
 * `Show all text` just in case you need something different from "All"

 You can also style this widget the same way you would do for a Filter Bar in the Portfolio widget.